YasirAzam6/YasirAzam6/README.md

 - 👋 Hi, I’m @YasirAzam6
 - 👀 I’m interested in Web Development as well as Content Writing.
-- 🌱 I’m currently learning Copy Writing, and React Native
+- 🌱 I’m currently learning Odoo
 - 💞️ I’m looking to collaborate on different projects
 - 📫 How to reach me?
-You can contact me via email
+You can contact me via email (yasirrana818@gmail.com)

 <!---
 YasirAzam6/YasirAzam6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.